yvelikova/axway-open-docs/content/en/docs/central/cli_proxy_flow.md

         name: 'Default Team'
 ```

-If you specify a client authentication policies other than `pass-through` (for example, `api-key`, `jwt-token`, or `oauth`), you must specify the client `app`.
+If you specify a client authentication policy other than `pass-through` (for example, `api-key`, `jwt-token`, or `oauth`), you must specify the client `app`.
 If the app does not already exist in AMPLIFY Central, it is created.

 `backendAuth` is an optional field.
 If it is not specified, no back-end authentication is enabled.
 If you specify `auth-http-basic` as the back-end authentication policy, the password can be empty.